Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

 On a regional level, countries can be divided into several groups according to their rates of Stack Overflow penetration and the size of user community.
 Some most distinct regional groups are the following:

 1. **The Giants**: USA, India
-These two countries have a particular large number of users and their users provide with a significant contribution to the Question & Answer activities on StackOverflow.
+These two countries have a particular large number of users and their users provide with a significant contribution to the Question & Answer activities on Stack Overflow.

 2. **Top Performers**: Scandinavian countries, some Western European countries such as Switzerland, Netherlands along with Canada and Australia
-These countries have showed a very high StackOverflow penetration rates in the survey , indicating a pervasive use of StackOverflow in their groups of programmers.Despite their small countrysize, these countries all together demonstrate a highly efficient and active use of StackOverflow in their countries.
+These countries have showed a very high   penetration rates in the survey , indicating a pervasive use of Stack Overflow in their groups of programmers.Despite their small countrysize, these countries all together demonstrate a highly efficient and active use of Stack Overflow in their countries.

 3. **Emerging Countries**: Mostly asian countries including Bangladesh,Pakistan,Iran etc.
 These countries's StackFlower user penetration rates are below the global average .
 But we can observe a highly emerging trend from their users' particularly active participation.

 Furthermore, we observe that the number of questions and the number of answers of users are not always balanced in an area.
 More concretely, we find that on local level, the  answer question proportion could be very different from the global average and this phenomenon is very common and seems to follow some geographical pattern.
-We thus come up with a hypothis that users on StackOverflow could have different preference between ask questions and propose answers and this preference follows a geographic distribution.
+We thus come up with a hypothis that users on Stack Overflow could have different preference between ask questions and propose answers and this preference follows a geographic distribution.
 To carry out further analysis on this topic, we try to visualize the answer distribution and question distribution over a world map.
 The total number of question or answer doesn't give much sense since they are just expanded by the size of local user commity.
 We then turn our attention to the geo-distribution of answer&question per user.
 This time we observed that users in Western Europe like Germany, Austria and Finland are more likely to answer to a question on Stack Overflow.

 ### Questions and Answering Tendency of Different Country
 We can alse see the distribution of the Stack Overflow participation in a country-view.